dms-vep/dms-vep-pipeline-3/README.md

 If you do not want to re-run rules if the environment is updated, specify `--rerun-triggers mtime params input code`---although if you do this, you are responsible for manually deleting any output that should be changed by the environment update.

 Running the pipeline will put results in `./results/` and the HTML documentation in `./docs/`.
-To display the HTML documentation via GitHub pages, set up your repo to serve documentation via GitHub pages from the `/docs` folder of the main (or master) branch [as described here](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).
+To display the auto-built HTML documentation via GitHub Pages, set up your repo to serve documentation via GitHub pages from the `/docs` folder of the main (or master) branch [as described here](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).
 The documentation will then be at `https://dms-vep.github.io/<my_dms_repo>` (assuming you are using the [https://github.com/dms-vep](https://github.com/dms-vep) organization; otherwise replace `dms-vep` with whatever account contains your repo).

 ## Configuring and customizing the pipeline